Symbitic/tree-sitter-cmake/README.md

 ## License

 This is nothing more than a simple CMake script and some supporting files.
-It released as Public Domain.
+It is released as Public Domain.

 This is not endorsed by the Tree-sitter developers.
 If they contact me and ask me to remove this I will.